The Beast (2023 film): Development

 The project was announced in 2021, when on 20 January, the French magazine Les Inrockuptibles reported that on 14 January, Arte France Cinéma had allocated resources for Bertrand Bonello's next film, La Bête, a sci-fi melodrama starring Gaspard Ulliel and Léa Seydoux.

 Bonello started writing the screenplay for the film in 2017, with Gaspard Ulliel and Léa Seydoux in mind for the lead roles, after working with both of them in the 2014 film Saint Laurent.
 The script, loosely based on Henry James's 1903 novella The Beast in the Jungle, was written by Bonello, with contributions from Guillaume Bréaud and Benjamin Charbit.
 The 2014 incel version of Louis was based on Elliot Rodger, a mass murderer responsible for 2014 Isla Vista killings.

 After Ulliel's death in January 2022, Bonello told Variety on 13 February 2022 that he would likely re-cast his role for a non-French actor, explaining later that he wanted to avoid any comparisons with Ulliel and so decided to look for an American or British actor instead.

 On 16 May 2022, Variety reported that British actor George MacKay was cast as the male lead.
 Found through an American casting director, MacKay was the last actor that Bonello auditioned for the role; after a few minutes of the audition in London, Bonello concluded that MacKay was the right person for the role.
 Variety also reported that the film would be set in Paris and California, with its dialogue in French and English, and that filming was scheduled to start in August 2022.
 Bonello said that the only thing he changed in the script after MacKay's casting was that the 1910 segment of the film was re-written half in French and half in English.
-On 4 September 2022, Seydoux told Deadline that MacKay learned French for his part in the film, and that filming would resume in late October.
+On 4 September 2022, Seydoux told Deadline that MacKay had learned French for his part in the film, and that filming would resume in late October.

 In June 2023, Bonello said in an interview with French magazine Paris Match that The Beast was the film he was "the most proud of today".

 The film was co-produced by France's Les Films du Bélier and Bonello's My New Picture, in collaboration with Arte France Cinéma, AMI Paris, and Québec-based production company Sons of Manual.
 Bonello produced the film with Justin Taurand (under his banner Les Films du Bélier), alongside co-producers Xavier Dolan and Nancy Grant (co-owners of Sons of Manual).